 Consequently, the FSB developed the toolkit in a way that considers proportionality.
-Proportionality in the toolkit focuses primarily on how financial institutions' management of third-party risks may vary based on their business model, complexity, cross-border presence, function, risk profile, scale, structure and size.
+Proportionality in the toolkit focuses primarily on how financial institutions' management of thirdparty risks may vary based on their business model, complexity, cross-border presence, function, risk profile, scale, structure and size.
 Some of the tools in Chapter 3 may be appropriate for large, complex financial institutions but disproportionate or unsuitable for small, less complex financial institutions.
+Thus, financial institutions with a smaller operational footprint and fewer resources may be subject to proportionate regulatory expectations in terms of how they manage third-party risks and other operational risks22, compared to larger or more complex institutions.
+The principle of proportionality applies to the use of the suggested tools in this report, and to the frequency and intensity of their use.

-For instance, having a backup provider on standby might be challenging for smaller, less complex financial institutions in some circumstances.
+For instance, smaller, less complex financial institutions may use the auditing and monitoring tools in Section 3 with different frequency and intensity compared to larger, more complex institutions.
 Proportionality may also be relevant to internationally active financial groups as they may operate businesses of different sizes and complexity globally.
 In some jurisdictions or markets, a financial institution belonging to a large internationally active financial group may still be small and less complex on an individual entity basis in that local market.
-The principle of proportionality also applies to service providers depending, for example, on their size and complexity, and the criticality of their services.
+The principle of proportionality also applies to service providers depending, for example, on their size and complexity and the risk they pose to financial institutions and financial stability23.
 The tools aimed at service providers are not intended to unduly limit competition or innovation.